Eatonton, Georgia: History

+Briarpatch Farms was a farm community that consisted of farmers who farmed cotton, dairy, and timber.
+Originally the farm community was called Chancellorsville homestead, Inc. However FSA (Farm Service Agency) renamed the farmland to Briarpatch Farm Project.
+Located north eastern portion of Putnam, sat on 12,000 acres of land.
+Briarpatch residents were given a homestead which included land, a home, farm buildings, and government stock.
+Each family had running water and electricity.
+In order for a farmer to become a settler in Briarpatch they had to be "thrifty, honest, have civic pride, and furnish three references from local citizens' February 7th, 1935 the first couple of families moved into their homes.
+By June 1935 fifty more families moved in.
+By this time Briarpatch had their own workshop, cannery, poultry house, and other buildings in business.
+They would celebrate holidays together such as the 4th of July.
+Over the years the Briarpatch community had created their own baseball team and a small library.
+In December 1935 ten more houses were built on Briarpatch.
+Between 1936-1937 The Briarpatch community had evolved, they had created a Woman's Club, Briarpatch Farmer's Organization, Girls Cooking and Sewing Club, and a non- denominational Sunday school.

 Geography

 Eatonton is located at 33°19′35″N 83°23′16″W (33.326302, -83.387798).

 The city is located in the central part of the state along U.S. Routes 129 and 441, which meet in and form the western boundary of the city.
 Via U.S. 129/441, Madison is 22 mi (35 km) north.
 After leaving the city southward, U.S. 129 runs southwest 25 mi (40 km) to Gray and U.S. 441 runs southeast 21 mi (34 km) to Milledgeville.
 Georgia State Routes 16 and 44 are the main roads through the center of town, with GA-16 leading east 27 mi (43 km) to Sparta and west 18 mi (29 km) to Monticello, and GA-44 leading northeast 23 mi (37 km) to Greensboro.

 According to the United States Census Bureau, the city has a total area of 20.7 sqmi, of which 20.6 sqmi is land and 0.1 sqmi (0.63%) is water.